jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 <a href="https://gfycat.com/ifr/EnragedEverlastingDunnart" target="_blank" class="button small">Reader</a>

 _Per the great Jeff Goldblum, "Life finds a way."
 Likewise, humanity always finds a way to kill the unhappiness of doing bullshit jobs.
-We smile most when making a contribution to our society as we play the game of civilization.
+We smile most when making a contribution to our society.
+Because even small ones means we're helping humanity win the game of civilization.
 Credit: [Wisecrack](https://www.youtube.com/watch?v=_Lngf3J8vN4)_

 ## Open-Source Protagonists Are Pushing Us Into the Internet Age

 Open-source is a growing community of inventors, designers, and programmers.
 They are the successors of the first computer protagonists.
 With honest hearts and genius minds, they're leading us all into the Internet Age.
 They live, breath, and promote collaboration at places like GitHub, Wikipedia, Dribbble, Udemy, Stack Overflow, and Discourse.

 These modern-day Jedi have given Main Street the levers of power we need to upgrade ourselves to the Internet Age.
-Even if most people don't realize it yet.
+Even if too many people don't realize it yet.
 Most of us still think things like retail stores, manufacturing, and education are industries only for Big Governments or Big Business to control.
 However, because of the open-source community, there are already countless new tools for ordinary people to take control of their work, identities, and lives.

 Forget the bullshit jobs and eight different bosses.
-Cinderella can now stop praying her fairy godmother gets her past the palace gates because open-source has given everyone an invitation to economic freedom.
+Cinderella can now stop praying her fairy godmother gets her past the palace gates because open-source has given everyone an invitation to the party of economic freedom.

-Open-source heroes let us all share in our society's economic prosperity.
+Open-source heroes distribute our society's economic prosperity.
 Take a look, and you'll see it all around you.

 Note the comedians producing their own podcasts.
 The parents who are educating their kids on Khan Academy.
 The moms learning how to repair iPads thanks to YouTube videos.
 The artists selling their products on Shopify websites.
 By distributing society's levers of power, open-source has turned many Industrial Age companies, products, and professionals into middlemen.